ivobeerens-test-blog/astro/src/content/blog/2025/12/homelab/vcfofflinerepo.md

 embeddedEsx-8.0-INTL
 ```

-- We only need the ESX 9 bits, so we disable all the host platforms and enable ESX 9 bits.
+- We only need the ESX 9 bits, so we disable all the host platforms and enable ESX 9 with the following commands:

 `sudo /volume1/docker/vcfweb/vcfdt/bin/vcf-download-tool umds run -S --disable-host`